HamiltonMultimedia/hello-world/README.md

 maybe they'd understand why I'm the way I am.
 I'm not asking for sympathy but maybe a bit of empathy.
 It was a constant struggle for me to maintain my mental health.
+For a long time I was tempted to things that were against my desired outcome.